 Added on 10 Jan 2026 · The New York Times · Ideas

 If you've never heard of the Zizians and their relationship to other, less radical Rationalist groups concerned with AI, you might as well start here.
 This is the NYT's summary of the incidents.
+Archived.

 💡︎ SolidGoldMagikarp & PeterTodd's Thrilling Adventures